tranhelen/tranhelen/_posts/2017-02-13-socialguiltbracelets.md

 As a consumer, I've tried in the most recent past to purchase deliberately.
 I gravitate towards principled businesses like Patagonia, Toms Shoes, and Pure Vida.
 I prefer direct-to-artisan relationships for my other objects.
 I even have a home I've furnished with pieces made out of reclaimed wood from my city's old building remains.
 I've been asking myself for the better part of a year if it's _enough_ and lately that disillusioned girl from college has been getting louder.

-I'm currently wearing my Me to We bracelet.
-I don't know if wearing it matters or signifies anything.
+On my arm sits my Me to We bracelets along with my Pure Vida ones.
+I don't know if wearing them matters or signifies anything.
 But I don't know that it doesn't either.

 <hr class="small">